Send the link below via email or IMCopy

 The use of light and dark creates the illusion of form in your artwork.

-Artists constantly use value (or shading) to suggest three dimensional forms on a flat surface.
+Artists constantly use value to suggest three dimensional forms on a flat surface.

 The use of value in a work of art is what we would commonly call shading.